Concerns about the end of the

 - Police in southern France set up plans to block access to the base of a mountain in the Pyrenees that some believers were convinced housed space aliens.
 The aliens were thought to be waiting for the apocalypse to be over before leaving Earth and taking a few humans with them.

 Unfortunately, among the 1.3 billion people in the world who expected the end or who feared the end in late December, there may be millions who were emotionally unstable, and perhaps hundreds of thousands who had suicidal ideation.
 Previous doomsday predictions have triggered a few completed suicides.
 We fear that many people will have taken their life needlessly on or before DEC-21, because they don't want to die during a catastrophe.
 They preferred to exit life at a time and method of their own choosing. ... all because of a get-rich-quick scheme on the part of some authors of apocalyptic books and Internet web sites.
 The latter will have a lot of innocent blood on their hands.

 If you know anyone who seems to be obsessed with a future doomsday prophecy, please try to persuade them to seek counseling.
 If none can be arranged, you might urge them to call a telephone listening service, These are often called distress centers, crisis centers, suicide prevention lines, etc. Their telephone number can often be found in the inside front cover of telephone directories.

 We made the following predictions before 2012-DEC-21:

 There will be no worldwide cataclysm.
-Christmas in 2012 will arrive reasonably uneventfully, There will be the usual number of preventable deaths such as an average of:
+The Winter Solstice and Christmas in 2012 will arrive reasonably uneventfully, There will be the usual number of preventable deaths such as an average of: